joey-qytyku/OS-90-fixed/docs/LINUX.md

 It is not currently known what software will be able to run.
 A full distribution may not be practical as anything related to the kernel will probably not work.

 Alpine Linux may be a good candidate since it is used for Docker.
 Maybe someone can install Gentoo on it?
+Nah.

 # Technical Details